Spentine/Spentris/documentation/docs.md

           matrix: // {string[][]} where string is piece name or mino color },

-        nextQueue: [], // {string[]} where each string represents a piece
+        seed: 0, // {"random" | number}
+        rotationSystem: // use the format specified by *Rotation System Data*

         refillQueue: 5, // {number | boolean} mininum number of pieces in the queue at any given time; if it is true, it will default to some value; if it is false, it will default to 0
-        currentPiece: // {Piece} where it is the current piece

-        holdPiece: // {(string | null) the current hold piece represented by a string
+        holdAllowed: true // {boolean} whether holding is allowed
+        noPieceEnd: true // {boolean} whether to end the game when there's no piece

         eventEmitter: new EventEmitter(); // {EventEmitter}
       }